2023 New South Wales state election: Change of premiership, resignations and minority government

 From a poll that followed the Nazi uniform scandal, 67% said it didn't make a difference to their vote, 20% said it would make them less likely to vote for the Coalition and 8% said the scandal would make them more likely to vote for the Coalition.

 Possibility of a hung parliament

-It has widely been predicted that the election will lead to a hung parliament, meaning that crossbenchers must give confidence and supply to a party.
-The Greens are almost certain to side with Labor, while the three ex-Shooters, Fishers and Farmers party independents would likely side with the Coalition.
-Three other independents (Alex Greenwich, Greg Piper and Joe McGirr) currently give confidence and supply to the Coalition, but it is unclear whether or not they will continue this agreement.
+It was widely predicted that the election would lead to a hung parliament, meaning that a party wishing to form government must obtain confidence and supply from crossbenchers.
+The Greens were almost certain to side with Labor, while the three ex-Shooters, Fishers and Farmers party independents would have likely sided with the Coalition.
+Three other independents (Alex Greenwich, Greg Piper and Joe McGirr) had given confidence and supply to the Coalition.
+After the election, the three confirmed that they would give confidence and supply to Labor should it be required, as Labor only won 45 seats, two seats short of a majority.

-Date

-The parliament has fixed four-year terms with the election held on the fourth Saturday in March, though the Governor may dissolve the house sooner on the advice of the Premier.